Grade-A-Software/Comcast-DASH-VLC/modules/stream_filter/comcast_dash/README.md

 Note: This plugin is a work in progress.<br/><br/>
 The purpose of this plugin is to play Comcast's version of DASH in VLC.<br />

-**Plugin Logic**<br />
+**Plugin Process**<br />
-An overview of the process this plugin will follow can be found [HERE](https://github.com/Grade-A-Software/Comcast-DASH-VLC/wiki/Playback-Loop-Logic)
+An overview of the process this plugin will follow can be found [HERE](https://github.com/Grade-A-Software/Comcast-DASH-VLC/wiki/Plugin-Process)

 #### Files